 If you are in the process of learning English, you will probably agree that learning idioms can be both challenging and… fun!
 There are plenty of idiomatic expressions.
-In this article, check out the list below that demonstrates idioms used to express time.
+In this article, check out the list below of time idioms, demonstrating time-related expressions.

 - Time flies – time passes quickly